Khangnguyen04/seattle-crime-data/README.md

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/08d00892-e90c-4141-873c-99f61adc334d)

   This bar chart compares the total offenses by year in the data.
-We see clearly that 2020 has a huge spike in crimes.
+We see clearly that 2020 has a huge spike in crimes (found in Seattle Offenses Summary dashboard).

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/2dea7462-a7d3-4572-80b3-ab961752aaa7)

+  (found in Offenses Before/After MCPP dashboard)

   We see that burglary, destruction/damage of property, and motor vehicle theft all spike during 2020.
 A possible outcome    of the BLM protests and Covid-19.

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/7ae94a1d-a66f-4ccc-97c8-6fc9cedc0d9f)

+(found in Offenses Before/After MCPP Summary)

   A dramatic 8.30% increase in crime can be seen from 2019 to 2020 further proving the case.